Is religion evil? Avg Joe’s Story

 Get this, I believe God’s Spirit actually dwells inside me, as that is what He said would happen if I accepted the invitation.
 I knew it from the day I gave Christ permission to be a full part of my life.
 The little Pentecostal church prayed with me an additional time to be sure, it was not necessary, I was already filled with a joy, peace, and power I had never felt before.
 I have seen Him heal people of sicknesses, taken them out of financial ruin, and seen Him fix wrecked lives many times, including my own.
 Just this past week multiple ‘coincidences’ have happened in my own life, in my own family, and all around me, not because I believe it happened, it did happen.

 We have a * 21-year-old son despite losing three children to miscarriages and being told my wife would never be able to have a child again by the doctors.
 We saw that same young man be told by three different doctors several years ago that he’d need to take a set of mind controlling medicines the rest of his life to have normalcy.
 Yet today he is completely healed of the problem and not taking any prescription meds.
 Yes maybe the docs were just wrong, but maybe God reached His hand down and healed, which we solemnly believe He did.

 *Doc updated to current age from original post in 2015.
-Read his miraculous story here.
+Read Zack’s miraculous story here.